Dale E. Yahnke

 San Diego Museum of Man, Past Member of the Board of Trustees

-Dale holds the designations Chartered Financial Analyst (CFA), CERTIFIED FINANCIAL PLANNER™ (CFP®).
-He has a Master of Business Administration, Finance (MBA) degree from San Diego State University.
+Dale holds the Chartered Financial Analyst (CFA), CERTIFIED FINANCIAL PLANNER™ (CFP®) designations, and has a Master of Business Administration, Finance (MBA) degree from San Diego State University.
 Dale completed his undergraduate work at Claremont McKenna College with a degree in Economics.

 Prior to Dowling & Yahnke, Dale worked for six years as a financial analyst with the law firm of Gray Cary Ware & Freidenrich (now known as DLA Piper US LLP).
 He has served as an expert witness in investment and securities related matters.